 FSH tests can help a doctor evaluate fertility or menopause status.

-For a woman, a doctor may recommend she has several blood samples drawn over the course of her menstrual cycle to see if her FSH levels are consistently high, low, or normal.
+A doctor may recommend taking several blood samples from a menstruating person over the course of their menstrual cycle to see if their FSH levels are consistently high, low, or normal.

-However, most women going through menopause will not require FSH testing.
+However, most people going through menopause will not require FSH testing.

-If women are older than 45 the following symptoms alone are usually enough to confirm they are going through the menopause:
+In females older than 45, the following symptoms alone are usually enough to confirm they are going through menopause:

 - hot flashes